telefonicaid/fiware-cygnus/resources/ckan-scripts/README.md

 ## `create-package.sh`

 This script creates a package/dataset within a given organization.
+It has four parameters:

 * The host/IP where the CKAN API is running
 * The CKAN API key